GoogleCloudPlatform/cloud-foundation-fabric/examples/cloud-operations/vm-migration/host-target-projects/README.md

 ## Managed resources and services

-This sample creates\update several distinct groups of resources:
+This sample creates\updates several distinct groups of resources:

 - projects
   - Deploy M4CE host project with [required services](https://cloud.google.com/migrate/compute-engine/docs/5.0/how-to/enable-services#enabling_required_services_on_the_host_project) on a new or existing project.